Skin Depth Calculator

 Using the drop-down menu, select the material, copper.

 The resistivity and relative permeability fields will auto-populate.
 You can also enter these values if you know them for another material.
+Our conductivity to resistivity calculator can come in handy if you know the conductivity and want to determine the resisitivity.

 Enter the frequency of the AC signal, e.g.,